Victoria and Cole

 We're Vic & Cole — high school sweethearts who met in ceramics class ten years ago and haven't looked back since.

-What started in a classroom in Long Island turned into a decade of adventures together — building a life, exploring new places, and making memories both at home and far from it.
+What started in a classroom on Long Island turned into a decade of adventures together — building a life, exploring new places, and making memories both at home and far from it.
 Tuscany is one of those places.
 From the moment we first visited, we knew it was somewhere special.

 We can't bring Oakley (trust us, we tried), but we're so excited that our favorite people get to share our love of travel and be together in one of the most beautiful places we've ever been.